Harish-2502/CCC-Team-72/fission/README.md

 We would reuse the `addobservations` functions we introduced earlier, but have also to add:

 - an `aharvester` function to get data from the Air Quality project;
-- an `wharvester` function to get data from the BoM;
+- a `wharvester` function to get data from the BoM;
 - a `Wprocessor` function to filter, convert, and split the BoM data into a simpler structure;
 - an `aprocessor` function to filter, convert, and split the AIRQ data into a simpler structure;
 - an `enqueue` function to add data to a queue (Kafka topic).